marctalcott/EventSourcingCore/README.md

 1. Build your solution.
 1. Run the test in _RunProjectionEngine.cs (now your projection engine is ready to build projections when data is added to your event store).
 Let that continue to run in the background.
-1. Next start your other tests by either running all tests in the solution or opening a specific file and running tests.s
+1. Next start your other tests by either running all tests in the solution or opening a specific file and running tests.